 Hazel Willsher, hazelwillsher@XXX.COM

-Supplied as a containerised tree pruned to approximately 4 - 5 feet (1.2 - 1.5 metres) tall including pot.Available from approximately mid June 2013.
+Supplied as a bare root tree pruned to approximately 4 - 5 feet (1.2 - 1.5 metres) tall including roots.Available from approximately mid November 2014

 An old Victorian variety that is often likened to Cox.
 In reality this is a superior variety with a larger fruit and a truly 'appley' flavour.